letrungdo/dolt-blog/content/posts/2021/2021-03-03-synthesize-common-bugs-encountered-by-frontend-developers.md

 ## 2. Invalid date in safari
 new Date("YYYY.MM.DD HH:mm") // doesn't work in safari
+new Date("MM.DD.YYYY") // doesn't work in safari

 new Date("MM/DD/YYYY HH:mm:ss") // work in safari
+new Date("MM/DD/YYYY") // work in safari
+new Date("YYYY/MM/DD") // work in safari